poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 ### 3. Be conscious of our use of AI

-The energy requirements for _using_ AI may be relatively small, but we should remember that using them makes us part of the full lifecycle of these models, which includes the [huge energy requirements for training them](https://www.theguardian.com/technology/2025/dec/18/2025-ai-boom-huge-co2-emissions-use-water-research-finds).
-So we should be conscious about our use of LLMs and consider when we need to use them.
+Especially given the environmental impact, we should be conscious about our use of LLMs and consider when we need to use them.

 Unfortunately, many digital products are [switching AI features on by default, with no easy way to opt out](https://www.orfonline.org/expert-speak/no-option-to-opt-out-the-environmental-impact-of-mandatory-ai-integration).
 We should stand against this and request that products we use have appropriate AI user controls.